-The Technical Requirements for Environmental Certification of Wooden Toys have been implemented since 1 June 2010.
+In order to minimise the effects of wooden toys on the environment and on people’s health when they are being produced, used or discarded pursuant to the Environmental Protection Law of the PRC, the Requirements for Environmental Certification of Wooden Toys (HJ566-2010) have been implemented since 1 June 2010.
 The national standards set out requirements for environmental performance associated with the production of wooden toys and their raw materials and packaging materials.

 On 1 December 2010, revisions were made on the implementation regulations of the China Compulsory Certification (“CCC”) scheme on six types of toys, namely children’s vehicles, battery-operated toys, projectile toys, dolls, plastic toys and metal toys.
 The revisions further clarify the relevant technical requirements of these types of toys and shorten the time limit for certification.
 The CCC toy standards govern the raw materials, structural design as well as the circuit design of toys in a bid to protect children’s safety when the toys are played with.
 The above products which have not been certified or do not carry the certification mark are not allowed to leave the factory, be sold in, imported to or used in other business activities in China.

-To ensure the safety and quality of children’s toys and to protect the health and safety of children, the Standardisation Administration of China (SAC) has revised GB 6675-2003: National Technical Requirements for Toy Safety which was subsequently superseded and replaced by Parts 1 to 4 and 11 to 14 of GB 6675-2014: National Standard for Toy Safety.
+To ensure the safety and quality of children’s toys and to protect the health and safety of children, the SAC has revised GB 6675-2003: National Technical Requirements for Toy Safety which was subsequently superseded and replaced by Parts 1 to 4 and 11 to 14 of GB 6675-2014: National Standard for Toy Safety.
 The requirements are mandatory and have come into force since 1 January 2016.